 The big quirk though is with Mac’s VoiceOver + Safari.
 While it did recognize that an accessible description was present with

 aria-description, it did not announce the content as it did for

 aria-describedby.
 It instead announced “more content available” followed by instructions to use the shortcut “VO + CMD + / (slash)” to access it.

-When the shortcut is used, a VoiceOver menu opens listing all “additional content”, where you then need to arrow down to the description to hear it.
+When the shortcut is used, a VoiceOver menu opens listing “More Content”, where you then need to arrow down to the description to hear it.
 That’s a pretty laborious process.